veltzer/demos-python/src/exercises/libraries/urllib_json_xml/exercise.md

-# Urllib Json and XML
+# Urllib JSON and XML

 Fetch http://ws.geonames.org/hierarchyJSON?geonameId=2657896
 Parse this JSON and produce a nested XML showing the place of Zurich in the world: